Small Inoperculate Cups

 Belonopsis graminea - dark brown with pale rim, on grasses.

 Chloroscypha (Kriegeria) alutipes - yellow cups with variable length stem on Incense-cedar that turn black.
 Southern species.

 Sclerotiniaceae - Brownish (rarely more colourful) smooth rimmed cups or discs with long stems on woody debris (cones, needles, leaves or twigs).
 The species are separated by the substrate they are growing on.
 These are different enough from the other group that they will be separated from the Helotiales into a new order.
-One species grows out of the ground and may be >1cm, and therefore may not be looked for on this page.
 It may be of interest that Botrytis cinerea, the noble rot fungus that is cultured to make some expensive desert wines, is an anamorph (asexual stage) fungus related to this group.

 Rutstroemia petiolorum - similar to Cibora spp, this species usually on oak leaves.
 Fall.

 Sclerotinia veratri - on Veratrum corn-lily.
 This genus has a sclerotium (ball of nutrients) at its base (often inside the substrate).
 Spring.